josefadamcik/josefadamcik.cz/_drafts/buiding-a-custom-keyboard-katana60.md

 title: Building a custom keyboard - Katana60
 categories: electronics
 published: false
-image:
+image: /images/katana60/IMG_20190202_163514.jpg
 ---

 I learned recently that there's a huge community around making of custom mechanical keyboards.
 Even though building such keyboard is actually quite expensive I failed to resist the temptation and decided to build my first one.

 <!--more-->

+{% responsive_image path: images/katana60/IMG_20190202_163514.jpg alt: "My Katana60" class: "imgmw600" %}

 And here I am, captured by a new and quite expensive hobby which seems to stick with people.
-I think I somehow found a subreddit about mechanical keyboards and noticed that there is a big community of people who are disigning and building custom (mostly) mechanical keybards.
+I think I somehow found a [subreddit about mechanical keyboards][rmk] and noticed that there is a big community of people who are designing and building custom (mostly) mechanical keyboards.
 You just order components you need and put them together.

 ## Build from what?

 The main ingredient you need to build a mechanical keyboard are switches.
 There are many vendors for those even though the most famous are German made Cherry MX switches.
-There are various types of switches - clicky with sound effect, tactile with nice bump you can feel when you pres them or so called linear which are... just linear without any bumps or clicks.
+There are various types of switches - clicky with sound effect, tactile with nice bump you can feel when you press them or so called linear which are... just linear without any bumps or clicks.
 You can choose many other parameters and there's also a lot of people who are modifying switches in various ways in order to create they perfect switch.

 Apart from switches you'll need to connect them together.
 You may choose to go full DIY and use just wires an diodes or you can order a PCB (or even design your own PCB).

 Next important part is micro-controller which will drive your board (yes, that's how they call keyboards in this community, since what other board could you possibly mean, you know?).
-There are open-source firmwares for such keyboards (for example QMK firmware (todo: link)) with huge community and many interesting functions.
+There are open-source firmwares for such keyboards (for example [QMK firmware](https://qmk.fm/)) with huge community and many interesting functions.
 Your keyboard will be fully programmable, that's amazing, isn't it?

 Of course, you may need or want more.
 Some kind of case, cables and so on.
 You can order an assembly-ready kit or source parts yourself.